elfilaoussama/slm-data-pipeline/docs/security-and-licensing.md

 Operational notes:
 - Docker must be available within the runtime (WSL2 is recommended on Windows).
 - Network failures or missing images generate stub outputs; the gate still enforces the allowlist.

+CLI controls:
+- Skip the entire gate for local dry runs: `--skip-security`

+See how this feeds validation in [Schemas](data-schemas.md) and the final [Pipeline stages](pipeline-stages.md).